A Yellow-nosed Albatross cruises by our ship northwest of the Falkand Islands Photo: Will Russell

 Day 11: We’ll wake up at the exit of the Strait of Magellan and sail into the open sea, where seabirding can be excellent.
 Here we expect to see our first Salvin’s Albatross and our last Gray-headed Albatross, and perhaps also a few Slender-billed Prions.
 In the afternoon we’ll pause for impressive views of the Amalia Glacier in the Chilean Fjords.
 After absorbing this wonderful scene for about an hour, we’ll continue on through the Chilean channel.
 The landscapes are stunning, but in addition to the scenery we should be surrounded by Black-browed Albatrosses, Chilean Skuas, and Southern Giant-Petrels.
 We’ll focus on diving-petrels, trying to find the rare (and not well named) Common Diving-Petrel among the more numerous Magellanic Diving-Petrels.
 We should also see a few Magellanic Penguins.

-Day 12: During the day we’ll sail from Golfo de Penas to Guafo Island, where a few million Sooty Shearwaters breed, which explains why the species will probably be the most common bird of the day.
-The Stejneger’s Petrel can also be common, and although they are very fast fliers and usually avoid the ship, we should have some good views.
+Day 12: During the day we’ll sail from Golfo de Penas towards Guafo Island, where a few million Sooty Shearwaters breed, which explains why the species will probably be the most common bird of the day.
+Stejneger’s Petrel is regular, and although they are very fast fliers and usually avoid the ship, we should have some good views.
 We will also hope to see the recently described Pincoya Storm-petrel amongst the numerous Fuegian (Wilson’s) Storm-petrel, as well as the (rare in Chile) Subantactic Little Shearwater.

 Today could be an eight-albatross day.
-Black-browed, Salvin’s, and Northern Royal will be the most common, but we also have good chances of finding the huge Snowy and Antipodean Albatrosses, and with good luck possibly even Southern Royal, Chatham Island, and Buller’s.
+Black-browed, Salvin’s, and Northern Royal will be the most common, but we also have good chances of finding the huge Snowy and Antipodean Albatrosses as well as Southern Royal, and with good luck possibly even Chatham Island and Buller’s.

 Our ship will depart in the afternoon, and everyone will want to stay on the outside deck to look for Pincoya Storm-Petrel.
 This enigmatic species was discovered in 2009 by a group of birders making a similar cruise and officially described in 2013.
 For the most part this species has only been seen in the Gulf of Corcovado, and we have good chance of seeing it as we leave Puerto-Montt.